acend/helm-basics-training/content/labs/02.0/_index.en.md

 ### Task 3

 Your deployed NGINX is not yet accessible from external.
 To expose it, you have to change the Service Type to NodePort.
-Search now for the service type definition in your chart and make the change.
+Search now for the Service type definition in your Chart and make the change.
 You can apply your change with the following command:

 ```bash
 helm upgrade [RELEASE] --namespace [USER] mychart